gnunn1/modernize-apps-jboss/docs/cdk-docs/md/04-mono-to-micro-part-2.md

 **Test the Fallback**

 Now let's see if we can test the fallback.
-Optimally we should create a different test that fails the request and then verify the fallback value, however in because we are limited in time we are just going to change our test so that it returns a server error and then verify that the test fails.
+Optimally we should create a different test that fails the request and then verify the fallback value, however because we are limited by time, we are just going to change our test so that it returns a server error and then verify that the test fails.

 Open ``src/test/java/com/redhat/coolstore/service/CatalogEndpointTest.java`` and change the following lines: